sui8/NavigationEV3-Limited/README.md

 ・ Reading .ngd file and restoring court status (Viewer)

 ## Download
 If you want to distribute it, please contact the developer's email (decodeco.7000@gmail.com).
 In some cases, it may be rejected.
 Basically, it is only permitted for educational purposes.
 Commercial use is prohibited.
+Current license period: 2020/6/6~2020/6/30

 # (日本語)